vitadin/nvim-modular-kickstart/docs/latex-setup.md

 ### Enable Automatic Compilation on Save

-By default, you manually trigger compilation with `\ll`.
+By default, you manually trigger compilation with `<Space>ll`.
 To compile automatically on save:

 Edit `lua/lsp/servers/texlab.lua`: